willblev/Slack_two_button_traffic_light/README.md

 <br>

 It costs about $2 USD and is available on a variety of sites.
-It has a PCB with an integrated IC which runs off of 3 coin cells (~4.7v); it has 2 button switches, a small speaker, and three white SMD LEDs.
+It has a PCB with an integrated IC which runs off of 3 coin cells (~4.7v); it has 2 button switches, a small speaker, and three white SMD LEDs (3.4v drop).
 Out of the box, the two buttons activate different modes of music and animations using the three LEDs.

 *Dimensions*
 - Height: 13.5 cm(5.31 in)